Replaces the array element at a given index with the object ref value (type O) on the evaluation stack.

 ArrayTypeMismatchException is thrown if array does not hold elements of the required type.

-The following Emit method overload can use the stelem.ref opcode:
+The following Emit constructor overload can use the stelem.ref opcode: